axiomgaming/lostark_theory/README.md

 ## Additive vs Multiplicative Effects

-Broadly, effects that increase damage are multiplicative while effects that increase attack power are multiplicative.
+Broadly, effects that increase damage are multiplicative while effects that increase attack power are additive.
 When min-maxing, if possible you want to avoid using multiple additive effects when multiplicative effects are available, since additive effects don't scale together as well.